Gabriel Richard: Early life

+Seminary of Angers and the Sulpicians

+Richard enrolled in the Seminary of Angers in 1784.

+The seminary stood near the cathedral in Angers and comprised two buildings: one, the major seminary for students in theology, and the other, the minor seminary for students in philosophy.
+Its foundation is credited to M. Ignace de la Dauversière de Champy, who is related to Jérôme le Royer de la Dauversière, the principal founder of the Société Notre-Dame de Montréal and the visionary behind the settlement of Ville-Marie (Montreal).
+In 1650, Champy was sent by the Jesuits of La Fleche to join the society of priests at Saint-Sulpice to be trained under Jean-Jacques Olier.
+After his training, Champy was sent to Angers to lead the seminary.

+Richard entered the minor seminary first, where he learned logic, metaphysics, ethics, mathematics, and physics.
+Richard began his theological studies in the major seminary in 1786.
+In June 1789, he informed his parents that he was preparing to defend a thesis in theology, which would make him eligible for the bachelor's degree.

+Richard joined the Society of Saint-Sulpice in 1789 and became a priest.
+He was ordained on October 15, 1790.

+French Revolution

 During the French Revolution, which began in the spring of 1792, revolutionary militants demanded that priests declare their allegiance to the secular French Republic.
 Richard refused to swear the oath and on April 2, he sailed from Le Havre on the ship named Reine des Coeurs (Queen of Hearts) for the United States.
 More than 200 priests were killed by revolutionary forces four months later.

 He emigrated to Baltimore, Maryland.
 He taught mathematics at St. Mary's Seminary in Baltimore, until being assigned by Bishop Carroll to do missionary work to the Indians in the Northwest Territory.
 He was first stationed in what is now Kaskaskia, Illinois, and later in Detroit, Michigan.